-- Once appropriate penalties have been applied, both sides may be in need of healing, rehabilitation and reconciliation.
-Victims may be in need of counselling and also of opportunities to participate in activities designed to raise self-esteem.
-Students who engage in bullying behaviour may also need counselling to help them better understand their impact on other people and to realise the enormous harm caused by bullying behaviour. - The student who has been bullied will be offered support.
+- The Action Plan on Bullying published on the Department's website in January 2013 highlights the importance of schools identifying and consistently implementing established evidence-based intervention strategies for dealing with cases of bullying behaviour and preventing its continuation. - ETSS Wicklow recognises that there are various approaches and intervention strategies that might be used by schools.
+Given the complexity of bullying behaviour it is generally acknowledged that that no one intervention works in all situations.
+International and national research also continues to evolve in this area and the effectiveness of particular approaches continues to be reviewed.
+We aim to keep abreast of this and staff, year heads, the guidance counsellor, the AENCO and the senior leadership team regularly meet and discuss what is best. - As each school must decide on the intervention method(s) that are best suited to its own circumstances, ETSS Wicklow has identified and agrees that in as far as possible we will take a restorative approach to preventing, dealing with and supporting students involved in bullying. - The student who has been bullied will be offered support.
 This may involve sympathetic listening, the support of a mentor, helpful advice, referral to the Guidance Counsellor or a word with another member of staff. - The relevant teacher may consider it appropriate to remind all class members of their responsibility in upholding the policy. - The student responsible for bullying behaviour should be informed of the possible impact of their behaviour on the person the subject of the bullying and the possible consequences for themself if it were to continue.
 They should receive clear direction in how to change their behaviour.
-They may also be referred to an outside agency. - Parents and/or guardians of the students involved will be informed of the issue and the actions taken. - Reference should be made to the school's Code of Behaviour in helping determine how best to help a student who has engaged in bullying behaviour. - A restorative practise approach is implemented.
+They may also be referred to an outside agency. - Parents and/or guardians of the students involved will be informed of the issue and the actions taken. - Reference should be made to the school's Code of Behaviour in helping determine how best to help a student who has engaged in bullying behaviour. - ETSS Wicklow recognises that the following websites and resources listed in Appendix IV may be helpful for tackling bullying.